 - Top Row: Use the top row as row headings

 - Left Column: Use the left-hand side of the data as the column headings.

 - Create Links to Source Data: This will make the report dynamic.
-Consolidate option create the formula for all the other sheets to make the report real dynamic.
+The consolidate option creates the formula for all the other sheets to make the report real dynamic.

-- Under consolidate, option ranges of all the worksheet should be same across worksheets.
+- Under consolidate, option ranges of all the worksheets should be the same across worksheets.

-- We can use any kind of functions in consolidate option.
+- We can use any kind of function in the consolidate option.

 This has been a guide to Consolidate Data in Excel.
 Here we discuss how to Consolidate Data from multiple excel worksheets into a single worksheet along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –